Ele Keats: Acting career

 In 2014 she starred in Snowflake, a critically acclaimed short film shot in New York City opposite Tracy Middendorf.
 She later booked roles in the Blumhouse horror films Insidious: Chapter 3 (as Lillith Brenner) and Ouija: Origin of Evil.

 In 2017, she played Adam Baldwin's wife Christine in The Last Ship and in 2018 had a role in the mid-season finale of CBS's NCIS.

 Jewelry design career

 Apart from her job as an actress, Keats has launched her own jewelry line in 2005, Ele Keats Jewelry.
 As a jewelry designer, Keats specializes in inspirational and birthstone designs and works only with ethical stones.

 Her creations have been featured in several magazines, worn in many movies and TV shows and received an overwhelming response from celebrity clientele, who praise her inspirational designs as “simply stunning.”

 Keats counts Diane Keaton, Elizabeth Berkley, Poppy Montgomery, Carla Gugino, Jessica Biel, Laura Dern, Stefanie Scott, Cameron Diaz, and Mandy Moore among her clients.

 The Ele Keats Jewelry official shop was opened in 2013 in Brentwood, Los Angeles.
 Renamed Ele Keats Jewelry Lifestyle Experience, the shop relocated in a new, wider space in Santa Monica, California in 2016.

 Personal life

 Keats is a vegan and has been practicing yoga and meditation for more than 20 years.
-Her sister is actress Caitlin Keats and her cousin is actress Illeana Douglas.